ExeClim/Isca/docs/source/modules/socrates.rst

 |                                   |               | - ``False`` if the input file contain values as ``volume mixing ratio``     |
 +-----------------------------------+---------------+-----------------------------------------------------------------------------+

-To include the radiative effects of other gases, such as CO, CH4, O2, SO2, CFC, etc, first you need to turn on the switches starting with ``inc_`` (default ``False``), then specify the corresponding concentrations through variables ending with ``_mix_ratio`` in namelist.
+To include the radiative effects of other gases, such as CO, CH4, O2, SO2, CFC, etc, first you need to turn on the switches starting with ``inc_`` (default ``False``), then specify the corresponding concentrations through variables ending with ``_mix_ratio`` in the namelist.

 Diagnostics
 -----------

 Diagnostics from Socrates are under module name ``socrates``.
-Major outputs include the temperature tendencies due to LW/SW radiation, and LW/SW radiation fluxes at each level, or at surface and the top of the atmosphere (TOA).
+The outputs include the temperature tendencies due to LW/SW radiation, LW/SW radiation fluxes at each level, and the fluxes at surface and the top of the atmosphere (TOA).

 +--------------------------+-----------------------------------------------------+---------------------+--------------------------------+
 | Name                     | Description                                         | Units               | Dimension (not including time) |